 But Heidegger’s legacy also bears a dark stain, one that his influence has never quite managed to wash out.
 Heidegger joined the Nazi Party in the spring of 1933, ran the University of Freiburg on behalf of the regime, and gave impassioned speeches in support of Adolf Hitler at key moments, including during the plebiscites in the fall of 1933, which solidified popular support for Nazi policies.

 Nevertheless, Heidegger managed to emerge from World War II with his reputation mostly intact.
 The Allies’ denazification program, which aimed to rid German society of Nazi ideology, targeted regime supporters just like him.
 Freiburg came under French control, and the new authorities there forced Heidegger into retirement and forbade him from teaching.
 But in 1950, the now-independent university revoked the ban.
 This resulted in large part from Heidegger’s outreach campaign to French intellectuals with anti-Nazi credentials, including Sartre and the resistance fighter Jean Beaufret.
 In short order, Heidegger won over a wide following in France.
-Once his international reputation was secure, the university gave him emeritus status and
+Once his international reputation was secure, the university gave him emeritus status and allowed him to resume teaching.

 Log in or register for free to continue reading.